Financial Wellness

 Providing practical support to your employees can make a real difference to their day-to-day financial wellbeing.
 Better still, by offering support that’s targeted to an employee’s specific money worries or life stage – like managing debt or approaching retirement – it’s more likely to have a tangible impact.

-Here at Standard Life, we use the insights from our employer and customer research to help us shape our financial wellbeing support.
-Doing so has allowed us to deliver personalised experiences to people across different life and career stages – and win a clean sweep of gold awards across our entire financial wellbeing offering in the Benefits Guru 2025 Financial Wellness ratings as a result.
+Here at Standard Life, we use the insights from our employer and customer research to help us shape the support we provide.
+Doing so has allowed us to deliver personalised experiences to people across different life and career stages.
+As an added bonus, it’s also allowed us to win a clean sweep of gold awards across all four areas of Benefits Guru’s 2025 Financial Wellness and Workplace Pension ratings.

 Five financial wellbeing tips to support employees